autodesk-platform-services/aps-dx-samples-nodejs/Schedule.md

 ## Step 5: Get Exchange information

-This step uses only the `exchangeId` either from the previous results or from step3.
+This step uses only the `exchangeId` from the previous step.
 Click on Get Exchange Information.
 [See NodeJs code](/services/aps/dx.js).

 ![Step 5](./images/exchangeInfo2.png)